Michałki, Nidzica County

 Michałki (/pl/) is a village in the administrative district of Gmina Kozłowo, within Nidzica County, Warmian-Masurian Voivodeship, in northern Poland.
-It lies approximately 15 km north of Kozłowo, 12 km north-west of Nidzica, and 42 km south of the regional capital Olsztyn.

 Geography

 Michałki lies in a region characterized by post glacial terrain, including forests, lakes, and rolling hills.
 The area is part of the Nidzica Plain (Równina Nidzicka), which is bordered by the Omulew Lake to the east and the Nida River to the west.

 History

 The village was mentioned in a register from 1436–1437.
 As of 1600, the population of the village was solely Polish.
 From the 18th century, it formed part of the Kingdom of Prussia, and from 1871 of the German Empire, within which it was administratively located in the province of East Prussia.
 Following Germany's defeat in World War II in 1945, it was transferred to Poland under the Potsdam Agreement.
 The village was repopulated by Poles displaced from Soviet-annexed former eastern territories of Poland (modern-day Lithuania/Belarus).